 Be on time and organized

 - You will also need help in holding the auditions.
-An assistant for sign-ins is standard, but also a reader and camera operator will also be essential so that you can focus on the performances you will see.
+An assistant for sign-ins is standard, but also a reader and camera operator will also be helpful so that you can focus on the performances.

 - You should have a camera to record the auditions.
 After the first five, the performances will become a dizzying array of words and faces that you will have to go back and give second considerations.

 - You need script sides at the audition.

 Script sides are important enough to mention twice.
 A script side is very simply a portion of your script.
 You need these for two reasons:

 - To print out the pages you will record on a specific shoot day.